Scicrop/sentinel-extractor/README.md

 ## How to use ##

+First of all, this software must be executed with Oracle Java JRE or OpenJDK JRE version >= 1.7

  - Interactive mode:
    - Use this mode to monitor de entire process of downloads of a given Open Search query.
   ```